 But, if you want to work in India you can go for either IAI or IFoA.
-As they are recognized in India, they have a mutual agreement but IAI and SoA don’t have an arrangement like that.
+As they are recognized in India, they have an agreement but IAI and SoA don’t have an arrangement like that.

 2. Fee: Usually IAI fee is 1/5th that of IFoA.
 So, if many matters high in your case choose IAI rather than going for IFoA which will be expensive for you.
 Or if it is no problem for you then you can choose any of the organization.

 3. Passing rate: it is higher in case of IFoA than IAI.

 You can also do a B.sc in actuarial science from a university like Amity.
 However, B.sc in actuarial science from any Indian university does not have such a high value.
 For it has not been recognized by IAI and does not grant any benefit like an exemption for any paper, etc.

 So, you can do it if you want but you have to appear for IAI or IFoA exams.

 The actuary has many benefits.
 Why you should Make a Career in it?